AkashKedari/py-projects/README.md

 positions that are related to: software engineering, data analytics, big data developer, database manager, financial analyst etc.

 I think projects on your own show interest in the topic at hand and interest to learn more about code/tech that is upcoming.
-In a world where tech evolves very fast, it is important to stay on top of your game and continally evolve with the technology.
+In a world where tech evolves very fast, it is important to stay on top of your game and continually evolve with the technology.

 I have another stock related project in the works, but due to sensitive information I have withhold that project for now.
 Until I finish, it will not be uploaded.